Phenomenological Noise Models and Optimal Thresholds of the 3D Toric Code: Optimal thresholds

 When measurements are perfect, there is no extra time direction, hence the random spin models $H^X$ and $H^Z$ live on the code lattice and its dual lattice, respectively.
 The two models associate with the excitation maps~\cite{Haah13} of the quantum code and are mutually dual, namely, $H^Z \equiv \widetilde{H}^X$.
 Hence, one can directly plug their thresholds $p^X_{th}$ and $p^Z_{th}$, known as code capacity, into the entropy relation Eq.~\eqref{eq:duality}.

 When measurement errors are considered, syndrome propagations in the $X$ sector and $Z$ sector are subject to independent dynamics.
 Consequently, the corresponding spin models $H^{X,M}$ and $H^{Z,M}$ are no longer dual to each other.
 Nevertheless, we can separately derive a dual model for each of them, as indicated in Table~\ref{tab_threshold}.
 The entropy relation Eq.~\eqref{eq:duality} holds for $H^{X,M}$ and its corresponding dual $\widetilde{H}^{X,M}$; similar for $H^{Z,M}$ and $\widetilde{H}^{Z,M}$.
 Therefore, one can always analyze the phase transition of the simpler model within a dual pair $H$ and $\widetilde{H}$, and subsequently infer the transition point of the more complex model.
-In the special case where a model is self-dual, one can immediately determine $p_{th} \approx 0.11$~\cite{Nishimori07}.